bardbess/til/bible/men_of_the_word.md

 2. **Contextual** |
   What is the *context* of the passage?
 Do the verses *before* and *after* the verse help me to understand the meaning?
 > Galatians 5 `do not get drunk with wine, but be filled with the Spirit` -> context says it written to believers, those that have already received the Spirit.
 Passage about self control, not about losing control.

+Where does the text find itself:
+- **larger context and immediate context**
+- **On the grand scale*: Does the text look forward to the first coming of Christ, or backward at his first advent?
+Is it written before,during or after the ceremonial laws?
+- **within each Testament**: in the Law section?
+If so what was fulfilled/still effective?
+Is it Hebrew poetry?
+Prophesy? in the NT Gospels?
+- **in the bible**: foundational truth in the opening?
+Didactic or polemic truth in the main body?
+Climactic summation in the books conclusion.
+- **in the book**: how is the larger theme of the book supported?
+What focus precedes/follows the passage.
+Has the book already addressed the idea?

 3. **Historical** |
   What is the historical background of the passage?
 Does the culture and customs of the original situation help me to understand?